Should a Home Be Occupied or Vacant When Home Selling?

 - To check out the buyer.
 If the seller is home when the buyer's agent arrives with the buyers, the seller might have an opportunity to meet in person the potential new home buyers.
 This doesn't mean the seller can discriminate, and the seller must adhere to Fair Housing Laws the same as their real estate agent, but sellers sometimes prefer to sell to people just like themselves.
 It could be something small, such as the buyer has a Yorkshire Terrier, just like the seller.

 - The seller is paying the utilities.
 Sellers typically need to leave the home utilities turned on, whether the home is vacant or occupied.
 By living in the home while it is shown for sale, a seller does not have to pay duplicate utility bills.
 Buyer's agents need the utilities on not only for showing but for a home inspection and an appraisal.
 It's very hard to sell a home without utilities.

 The Main Reason to Choose to Sell a Vacant Home Over an Occupied House

 The sellers' home is simply too messy to show while the sellers live there.
-Reasons for messy homes are varied.
+The reasons for messy homes are varied.
 Some sellers are packrats.
-They might suffer from an obsessive-compulsive disorder and their home reflects that behavior because boxes are piled everywhere, and rooms are stuffed to the gills with personal belongings.
+They might struggle with a mental health condition and their home reflects that behavior because boxes are piled everywhere, and rooms are stuffed to the gills with personal belongings.
 Sometimes, the personal belongings take the form of bags of trash or stacks of newspapers.